 Cranberry Tea Bread

-Crystalized ginger elevates the flavor of this not-too-sweet tea bread.
+Crystallized ginger elevates the flavor of this not-too-sweet tea bread.
 Spread a warm slice with cream cheese for the perfect breakfast.
-The Health Benefits of Cranberries

 - Total Time: